ian-howell/camelot/documentation/meeting_notes/zach_notes.md

 }
 </code></pre>
-When a user(client) wishes to send a message to a certain channel, the JSON file should look something like this:
+When a user(client) wishes to send a message to a certain channel, the JSON object should look something like this:
 <pre><code>{
 	"tags": {
-		"newMessage": True,
+        "newMessage": True
-        "channel_receiving_message": "some channel name"
     },
+    "channel_receiving_message": "some channel name",
     "message": {
-		user": "the username",
+		"user": "the username",
         "timestamp": "the time at which the message was received", "message": "the actual message that the user posted" }
 }
 </code></pre>
 Notice that both the JSON file being received by the client and the JSON